-Unit summary The aim of this unit t is to ensure that the learner understands different strategie es and techniques used to communicate eff ectively and will be ab ble to apply them in p ractice.
-Learners will understand barriers to effective comm unication and how the ey can be overcome.
-They should be a aware of the role of an advocate in supporting individuals' communication needs.
+Unit summary The aim of this unit t is to ensure that the learner understands different strategies and techniques used to communicate effe ectively and will be ab ole to apply them in p ractice.
+Learners w vill understand barriers to effective comm unication and how the ey can be overcome.
+They should be av vare of the role of an advocate in supporting individuals' communication needs.
 Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Mandatory Achieved/not yet Level 3 3 credits 26 GLH achieved
+Mandatory Achieved/not yet Level 3 3 credits 26 GLH achieved

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Understand why 1.1 Identify different reasons people communicate effective communication is important in the work 1.2 Analyse how communication affects relationships in the work setting setting 1.3 Analyse how communication skills can be used to manage complex, sensitive, abusive and difficult situations 1.4 Explain the importance of maintaining open and honest communication 1.5 Identify how to access extra support or services to enable effective communication with and between individuals 2.
-Understand the variety in people's 2.1 Describe the range of communication styles , methods and skills available communication needs and preferences 2.2 Explain how people may use and/or interpret communication methods and styles in different ways 2.3 Identify factors to consider when promoting effective communication 2.4 Explain how digital and other technologies can be used to promote and enhance communication between self and others 2.5 Identify barriers that may be present when communicating with others 2.6 Analyse the impact of poor or inappropriate communication practices 3.
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: The learner can: 1.
+Understand why effective 1.1 Identify different reasons people communicate communication is 1.2 Analyse how communication affects relationships in the work important in the work setting setting 1.3 Analyse how communication skills can be used to manage complex, sensitive, abusive and difficult situations 1.4 Explain the importance of maintaining open and honest communication 1.5 Identify how to access extra support or services to enable effective communication with and between individuals 2.
+Understand the variety in 2.1 Describe the range of communication styles, methods and skills people's communication available needs and preferences 2.2 Explain how people may use and/or interpret communication methods and styles in different ways 2.3 Identify factors to consider when promoting effective communication 2.4 Explain how digital and other technologies can be used to promote and enhance communication between self and others 2.5 Identify barriers that may be present when communicating with others 2.6 Analyse the impact of poor or inappropriate communication practices 3.
 Be able to communicate 3.1 Demonstrate a range of effective communication methods and skills effectively with others 3.2 Apply communication skills appropriately in relation to message and audience for maximum impact 3.3 Use communication skills to build relationships 3.4 Identify and overcome barriers to communication with a range of people 4.
-Be able to meet the communication and 4.1 Establish the communication and language needs, wishes and preferences of individuals to maximise the quality of interaction language needs, wishes and preferences of 4.2 Demonstrate a range of communication styles, methods and skills to meet individuals' needs individuals 4.3 Respond to an individual's reactions when communicating 4.4 Demonstrate professionalism when using a variety of communication methods
+Be able to meet the 4.1 Establish the communication and language needs, wishes and communication and preferences of individuals to maximise the quality of interaction language needs, wishes 4.2 Demonstrate a range of communication styles, methods and skills and preferences of to meet individuals' needs individuals 4.3 Respond to an individual's reactions when communicating · · · · · · · · · · · · · · · · · · · 4.4 Demonstrate professionalism when using a variety of communication methods communication methods

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 5.
-Understand the role of independent advocacy 5.1 Explain the purpose and principles of independent advocacy services in supporting individuals to communicate their 5.2 Explain when to offer support to individuals to access an advocate wishes, needs and preferences 5.3 Explain how to support individuals to access advocacy services 6.
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Understand the role of independent advocacy 5.1 Explain the purpose and principles of independent advocacy services in supporting individuals to communicate their 5.2 Explain when to offer support to individuals to access an advocate wishes, needs and preferences 5.3 Explain how to support individuals to access advocacy services 6.
 Understand 6.1 Explain the meaning of the term 'confidentiality' confidentiality in care settings 6.2 Explain the importance of maintaining confidentiality when communicating with others 6.3 Give examples to illustrate when and why confidentiality may need to be breached 6.4 Analyse the potential tension between maintaining an individual's confidentiality and disclosing concerns